Antonio Conte: Personal life

+Antonio Conte was raised in Lecce with his two brothers and their parents, father Cosimino Conte and mother Ada Briamo.
+His father was a football coach for local club Juventina Lecce.

 Conte and his wife Elisabetta have a daughter, Vittoria.
 The couple had been together for 15 years before marrying in June 2013.
 Conte has expressed his gratitude to his family for their support during the Scommessopoli match-fixing scandal investigations in 2011–12: "I have a great woman by my side, one who always tries to understand me.
 As for my daughter, she is the other woman in my life.
 She is beginning to understand that her dad gets nervous when he does not win [a match]."

-In addition to his native Italian, Conte can speak English.
-Conte is Catholic.

-On 1 February 2023, Spurs announced Conte would be having surgery that day to remove his gallbladder.
+Conte is bilingual in Italian and English.
+He is Catholic.
+On 1 February 2023, Tottenham Hotspur announced Conte would be having surgery that day to remove his gallbladder.